JuliaSemakhina/sleep-tracker/README.md

 ### Will be working on the following improvements

 - More complex authentication form (with e-mail, passwords and back-end);
-- Buttons on cahrt to sort out weeks/months of entered data
+- Filters to sort out weeks/months of entered data
 - Add English with "i18n"
+- Add citations depending on selected mood
+- Show most popular hashtags

 ## Author